-Natural bacteria lives and forms plaque in your mouth.
+Natural bacteria live and form plaque in your mouth.
 When plaque interacts with leftover material from food and beverages, it forms acid.
-Over time, the acid erodes the enamel on your teeth and causes tooth decay, commonly known as cavities, or dental caries.
+Over time, the acid erodes the enamel on your teeth and causes tooth decay, commonly known as cavities or dental caries.
 Treatments can include dental fillings, if the tooth can be saved, or a root canal.

-Tooth decay and cavities are common in both adults and children and can largely be prevented with good oral hygiene and routine dental care in Annapolis, MD.
+Tooth decay and cavities are common in both adults and children.
+You can prevent them with good oral hygiene and routine dental care in Annapolis, MD.
 Dr. Vernon Sheen offers comprehensive general dentistry for patients and families, emphasizing the importance of routine dental visits for disease prevention and the maintenance of good dental health.

-Avoiding the dentist for long periods of time or consuming a diet that is high in added sugars are key contributors to tooth decay.
+Avoiding dentist office visits for long periods of time or consuming a diet that is high in added sugars are key contributors to tooth decay.
 When left untreated, tooth decay can threaten the integrity of your smile, leading to gum disease and even tooth loss.

 Dental Cavities Prevention

 - Brush your teeth at least twice a day with fluoride toothpaste

 - Floss daily

 Dr. Sheen can place dental sealants for patients of all ages and typically recommends them for children whose larger back teeth, or molars, have erupted.